Hotels in Banff with Pools

 And finally, Tunnel Mountain Resort has an indoor heated pool and 2 indoor whirlpools for its guests to enjoy.

-If you don’t stay at a Banff hotel with a pool, you can always make use of one the public pools in Banff Alberta, namely the 25 metre swimming pool at the Sally Borden Fitness & Recreation Centre (public swim price $4.50 adults, $2.50 6-15 yrs), or the pool with waterslides at the Douglas Fir Resort & Chalets ($20).
+If you don’t stay at a Banff hotel with a pool, you can always make use of the public pool in Banff Alberta, namely the 25 metre swimming pool at the Sally Borden Fitness & Recreation Centre (day pass price $20 adults, $16 4-15 yrs).

 Accommodations in Banff with Kitchens